TL;DR: Copy-Paste vLLM Setup on H100

 --port 8000Every flag here is deliberate:

---gpus all: expose all GPUs to the container; required for CUDA to work--ipc=host: use the host's shared memory namespace; do not skip this: vLLM uses shared memory for inter-process communication, and without this flag you'll hit cryptic CUDA errors under load--dtype float16: FP16 precision; switch tofp8on H100/Blackwell for ~2x throughput (covered below)--max-model-len 8192: maximum context length; lower values mean less KV cache VRAM, which means more room for concurrent requests--gpu-memory-utilization 0.90: reserve 90% of GPU VRAM for the model and KV cache; keep 10% headroom to avoid OOM on unexpected spikes--max-num-seqs 256: maximum concurrent sequences; increase for high-throughput workloads if VRAM allows
+--gpus all: expose all GPUs to the container; required for CUDA to work--ipc=host: use the host's shared memory namespace; do not skip this: vLLM uses shared memory for inter-process communication, and without this flag you'll hit cryptic CUDA errors under load--dtype float16: FP16 precision; switch tofp8on H100/Blackwell for ~2x throughput (covered below)--max-model-len 8192: maximum context length; lower values mean less KV cache VRAM, which means more room for concurrent requests.
+For reasoning models (DeepSeek-R1, o3-equivalent), set this to 32,768 or higher to accommodate thinking tokens.
+See Inference-Time Compute Scaling on GPU Cloud for how to right-size this value for your reasoning depth.--gpu-memory-utilization 0.90: reserve 90% of GPU VRAM for the model and KV cache; keep 10% headroom to avoid OOM on unexpected spikes--max-num-seqs 256: maximum concurrent sequences; increase for high-throughput workloads if VRAM allows.
+For reasoning workloads, lower this significantly: a 32K-context reasoning chain uses ~10 GB of KV cache at FP16, so concurrency is memory-limited.

 Test the deployment immediately after it starts: